-Global Voices has travelled to 45 diplomatic events in 18 countries, offering nearly 200 students across Australia unparalleled access to international negotiations.
+Global Voices has travelled to over 50 diplomatic events in 22 countries, offering nearly 240 students across Australia unparalleled access to international negotiations.

-Our alumni represent over twenty Australian universities and have produced policy papers related to sustainable development, trade, gender equality, urban planning and environment.
+Our alumni have produced policy papers related to sustainable development, trade, gender equality, urban planning and environment.

-Many of our alumni go onto work for the Australia Public Service, including roles at the Department of Prime Minister and Cabinet and the Department of Foreign Affairs and Trade.
+Many of our alumni go onto work for the Australia Public Service, including roles at the Department of Prime Minister and Cabinet, Department of Foreign Affairs and Trade, and the Department of Defence.
 Others have entered the private sector, including work with Bain & Co, Unilever, Goldman & Sachs and AT Kearney.

-Our alumni have a strong sense of social justice, using their skills and experience to make a positive difference in their communities.
-Some examples:
+Our alumni have a strong sense of civil engagement and social justice, using their skills and experience to make a positive difference in their communities.

 55% of our alumni are women.

 Ethan participated in the 2011 delegation to the UNFCCC in Durban.
 Ethan has gone on to work in the Australian Public Service, first as a Policy Officer of Infrastructure and Regional Development and then as a Senior Policy Officer for the Department of Environment.
 In 2015, Ethan received the Cambridge Australia A. P. Platt Scholarship to undertake a Masters in Public Policy at the University of Cambridge.
 He is currently an Advisor of Fiscal Policy for the Department of Prime Minister and Cabinet.